Statue of Bee Gees (Douglas, Isle of Man)

 A statue of the Bee Gees by sculptor Andy Edwards was unveiled in Douglas, Isle of Man, in 2021.
-It is located on Loch Promenade between Marine Gardens 1 and 2 and opposite Regent Street.
+The brothers were born on the Isle of Man.
+The statue is located on Loch Promenade between Marine Gardens 1 and 2 and opposite Regent Street.
 The 7 ft bronze sculptures depict Barry, Maurice, and Robin Gibb, and the artist was inspired by the group's music video for "Stayin' Alive".
 The £170,000 project was commissioned in 2019.